YouTube Downloader MCP server

 Prerequisites

-First, install yt-dlp on your system:
+You need to install yt-dlp on your system first:

 winget install yt-dlp